. . worse and worse (Feb. 10, 2021): Wall damaged by plow left unattended since Christmas.

 On October 5, 2018, Mayor McCarthy wrote Chris Wallin, “Award the bid and get the tower down.”
 The lowest bid was $10,500.
 To the left are two Google Street View images from 2015, showing the tower in question.
 [Hat Tip to Tom Hodgkins for telling me there was a tower there and suggesting I check out a Street View.].The entire upper echelon of City Hall apparently knew about the relocation to Erie Blvd. and Union Street almost 11 months before the Statue was placed at the new spot.
-And, NOBODY (not even our Planning Elite and our engineers) told the boss it was not a very good idea, for reasons of safety and aesthetics, politics, and more.
-Nonetheless, Mayor McCarthy kept making believe the decision was not made, and Lady Liberty might even be returned to Liberty Park.
+And, NOBODY (not even our Planning Elite and our engineers) was able to convince the boss it was not a very good idea, for reasons of safety and aesthetics, politics, and more.
+Meanwhile, Mayor McCarthy kept making believe the decision was not made, and Lady Liberty might even be returned to Liberty Park.

 - Below are screenshots of A redacted email by Mary Wallinger dated March 7, 2018, to Corporation Counsel Carl Falotico forwarding my email to the Stockade Yahoo email list, dated March 6, 2018 , which included a Plea for Lady Liberty.
 And, A Wallinger email and invoice to City Engineer Wallin, dated October 4, 2018, for expenses related to construction details for Lady Liberty.
-Although the project listed is Liberty Plaza, at the time they were apparently thinking of putting the Statue at “Police Plaza”.
+Although the project listed is Liberty Plaza, at the time they were apparently calling the new location of the Statue “Police Plaza”.

 . . . . . .

 My summary reaction to the FOIL Return: [Expletive-less Version] Sigh.
 What ever happened to integrity and transparency and trust in our Government?
 Does Mary Moore Wallinger not care about her reputation for honesty, sincerity, and good judgment?
 What does she have over the Mayor that causes him to squander his already-limited credibility in order to accomplish her wish to exile Lady Liberty from Liberty Park?
 Is it merely her always-lenient view of projects favored by the Mayor and Metroplex?